Buying a foreclosed home sounds great. They are offered at bargain-basement prices and you can achieve fast equity by fixing it up.

 Whether you’re buying on the courthouse steps or on the open market, you might have this question: Can you purchase with a hard-money loan, then refinance into USDA?

 Unfortunately, you can’t refinance out of another loan type into a USDA loan.
 You have to have a USDA loan currently to refinance into another USDA.

 However, here are some ideas:

 2. Get an FHA 203k loan which covers the purchase price and repairs.
-The home does not have to meet typical FHA property guidelines assuming it will after repair work is done.
+The home does not have to meet typical FHA property guidelines assuming any issues will be resolved with the repair work.